 As a condition to obtaining their Common Stock, the Selling Shareholders must exercise the 1995 Warrants by tendering the per share exercise price required under the 1995 Warrant Agreement.
 In the event all remaining 1995 Warrants are exercised at \$.30, the Company would receive gross proceeds of \$424,200.
+If all the remaining 1995 Warrants are exercised at a price of less than \$.30, the gross proceeds received by the Company would be reduced.
 There is no assurance that any of the remaining 1995 Warrants will be exercised by the Selling Shareholders, and if none of the remaining 1995 Warrants are exercised, the Company would not receive any further gross proceeds.
-Any such exercise may occur through the 1995 Warrant Termination Date.
+Any such exercise may occur on or before the 1995 Warrant Termination Date.

-The Company has agreed, at its expense, to register for resale by the Selling Shareholders the Common Stock underlying the 1995 Warrants under the Act, and to register or qualify the Common Stock in those states in which the Selling Shareholders are located.
+The Company has agreed, at its expense, to register for resale by the Selling Shareholders the Common Stock underlying the 1995 Warrants under the Act, and to register or qualify the Common Stock for resale in those states in which the Selling Shareholders are located.